CalqueLoanword/books/03_Reactor_Control.md

 # Reactor Control

-Reactor is controlled primarly by the means of movement of control rods.
+Reactor is controlled primarily by the means of movement of control rods.
 Rods are pulled out of the core and pushed back inside with Rods Control lever (*in Unit #2 Rods Movement switch*) in either Group Control or All Control.
 In Group Control only selected rods will move, while in All Control all rods will be move equally.
 Movement speed can be chosen between S - Slow, M - Medium, F - Fast.
 In Group Control rods can be moved much quicker and the speed depends also on how many of them are selected.

 # Reactor Period

 Several indicators are used to control reactor power.
 The most important indicator is the Reactor Period.
-Reactor Period tells us in how many seconds power of the reactor will tripple (exactly in how many seconds it changes by the factor of e = 2.71...).
+Reactor Period tells us in how many seconds power of the reactor will triple (exactly in how many seconds it changes by the factor of e = 2.71...).
 Low reactor periods ~ 30 seconds indicate quick changes, large reactor periods ~ 1000 indicate slow changes.
 When period is at infinity the reactor is at stable constant power.
 Negative periods indicate power dropping.

 At all time positive periods should be held above 30 seconds and reactor will SCRAM if period is below 20 seconds.
 For high power operations (above 10% of power) much larger periods are recommended 100-500 seconds.